ASobreira/Advanced-Machine-Learning/README.md

 # Advanced-Machine-Learning

-Classification of Images using Convolutional Neural Networks and Support Vector Machine
+For Classification of Images using Convolutional Neural Networks and Support Vector Machine go to "Project" folder!